Unruh detectors and quantum chaos in JT gravity: Introduction

 Roughly speaking there are two hallmarks of chaotic quantum systems.
 The first is exponential dependence on changes in initial conditions.
 In a quantum theory this translates into the exponential growth of operators with time \cite{operatorgrowth}.
 One popular way to probe this effect is by computing out-of-time-ordered correlators \cite{SS,SSmultiple,Shenker:2014cwa,bound}.
 The gravitational translation of this fast scrambling is the exponential redshift close to gravitational horizons, resulting in gravitational shockwaves \cite{SS,SSmultiple,Shenker:2014cwa}.

 The second hallmark of quantum chaotic systems concerns their level statistics.
 In particular quantum chaotic systems are very well characterized by the property of level repulsion.
 Roughly speaking two subsequent energy levels of a chaotic system are rarely close together.
-A more precise version of this is that the local spectral statistics of any quantum chaotic system can be described using random matrix statistics.\footnote{For a system with internal symmetries level repulsion or random matrix statistics emerges within subsets of energy levels where each subset has fixed values of quantum numbers related to these internal symmetries.
+A more precise version of this is that the local spectral statistics of any quantum chaotic system can be described using random matrix statistics.\footnote{For a system with internal symmetries, level repulsion or random matrix statistics emerges within each sector with fixed quantum number (representation label), where each energy level is degenerate as dim $R$ with $R$ the representation.
 See for example \cite{mehta,haake,Kapec:2019ecr}.}

 Black holes are fast scramblers \cite{sekinosusskind} and shockwave interactions are a universal feature of quantum gravity.
 Therefore quantum black holes are expected to be chaotic quantum systems \cite{bhrm}.
 But if quantum gravity is quantum chaotic, then what is the bulk gravitational interpretation of level repulsion and of random matrix level statistics?
-Recently this question has been addressed within Jackiw-Teitelboim (JT) gravity \cite{sss2}.\footnote{Gravitational shockwaves in this model have been studied in \cite{malstanyang,shockwaves}.} The answer in this theory is that Euclidean wormhole contributions to the gravitational path integral are responsible for level repulsion and random matrix level statistics in the spectrum of the gravitational theory.
+Recently this question has been addressed within Jackiw-Teitelboim (JT) gravity \cite{sss2}.\footnote{Gravitational shockwaves in this model have been studied in \cite{malstanyang,shockwaves}.
+For another link between JT gravity and quantum chaos, see \cite{Garcia-Garcia:2019zds}.} The answer in this theory is that Euclidean wormhole contributions to the gravitational path integral are responsible for level repulsion and random matrix level statistics in the spectrum of the gravitational theory.
 We expect this conclusion to be true universally. \\~\\ We conclude that any acceptable theory of quantum gravity in AdS is a discrete and unitary quantum system with random matrix level statistics.
 One prime consequence of this spectral behavior is the specific late time behavior of boundary correlators.
 Consider for example the two-point function of a discrete quantum chaotic system with an $L$ dimensional Hilbert space with levels $\lambda_1\dots \lambda_L$:

 where

 For a quantum chaotic system the eigenvalue thermalization hypothesis \cite{eth1,eth2,bhrm,phil} states that $\rvert\mo_{E_1 E_2}\rvert^2$ is a smooth function of $E_1$ and $E_2$.
 At early times the Fourier transform in \eqref{erraticbdy} cannot distinguish the delta functions \eqref{spikes} from a coarse-grained version of this spectrum.
 The result is that at early times this correlator decays exponentially with time.
 This is the quasinormal mode decay known from quantum fields on a black hole background.